West Fraser Road Flood Recovery

 About 200 vehicles per day normally use West Fraser Road, which accesses First Nation communities, ranches, logging activities, farming lands and local residences.
 A detour route is in place via Garner Road and Webster Lake Road, which is a two-lane gravel road that adds 17 km in distance and approximately 20 minutes in travel time for a one-way trip.

 Geotechnical, hydrological, environmental and archaeological assessments are being initiated as the ministry investigates options to re-establish regular service.
-The ministry will be seeking feedback from users of West Fraser Road once conceptual designs and cost estimates have been developed this fall.
+The ministry will be seeking feedback from users of West Fraser Road once conceptual designs and cost estimates have been developed.